damien-dupre/dcu-r-tutorials/slides/slide_04_04.md

 <img src="img_04_04_04.png" width="25%">

 One common way to do this in statistics to use the “root-mean-squared deviation” or RMSE.
-We compute the difference between actual and predicted, square them, average them, and the take the square root.
+We compute the difference between actual and predicted, square them, average them, and then take the square root.
 This distance has lots of appealing mathematical properties, which we’re not going to talk about here.
 You’ll just have to take my word for it!

 ---